lrq3000/auto_acpc_reorient/README.md

 In any case, it is advised to check the automatically reoriented images afterwards, and [fix the orientation manually, using SPM -> Display](https://en.wikibooks.org/wiki/SPM/How-to#How_to_manually_change_the_orientation_of_an_image?) if necessary.

 Another function, `auto_acpc_coreg.m`, expands on the same ideas to allow coregistration between modalities (eg, functional BOLD on structural MPRAGE).
 It is advised that `auto_acpc_reorient()` to be first applied on the structural before applying `auto_acpc_coreg()` on the other modality (even if you do manually fix the reorientation, as this ensures that the T1 is somewhat in the MNI space, making it easier for `auto_acpc_coreg()` to find the correct translation matrix).

+These scripts are built on top of the original auto reorientation routines by [John Ashburner & Carlton Chu](https://en.wikibooks.org/wiki/SPM/How-to#How_to_automatically_reorient_images?).

 ## Install